bediger4000/station/README.md

 $ nohup ./server 10.0.0.1 7689 > data.log 2> server.log &
 ```

-It's possible that a systemd service would be wise,
-letting the suitable server keep the data saving server running.
+If you don't have a systemd service keeping data saving server process running,
+you will lose data - humans forget to restart background processes.

+If you don't have a systemd server keeping the client process running on the Raspberry Pi,
+you will loose data.
+The RasPi will get power cycled or reboot and the client will no longer be running.

+UDP really truly is unreliable.